awslabs/multi-model-server/docker/README.md

 ## Configuring MMS with Docker

-In the Quickstart section, you launched a Docker image with MMS serving the Squeezenet model.
-Now you will learn how to configure MMS with Docker to run other models, as well as how to collect MMS logs, and optimize your MMS with Docker images.
+In the Quickstart section, you launched a Docker image with MMS serving the SqueezeNet model.
+Now you will learn how to configure MMS with Docker to run other models.
+You will also learn how to collect MMS logs, and optimize MMS with Docker images.

 ### Using MMS and Docker with a Shared Volume

-For the purpose of loading different models and/or running the container with a different configuration MMS you will setup a shared volume with the Docker image.
+You may sometimes want to load different models with a different configuration.
+Setting up a shared volume with the Docker image is the recommended way to handle this.

 **Step 1: Create a folder to share with the Docker container.**